 Using all 3 types of writing time will help you imagine how you can fit writing in even when you are also juggling teaching, meetings, and so on.
 It also helps you understand how your writing practice may shift with the seasons of the academic year.

 Note: I wrote this just before the pandemic situation started to impact academic workloads in the UK, US, and Canada.
-I am publishing it as a reminder that things would already have been in transition at this time of year.
-I will be publishing more about the specific impacts of the pandemic response … [Read more...] about Transitioning to summer
+I am re-publishing it now as a reminder that things would already have been in transition at this time of year.
+For more on the specific impacts of the pandemic response on academic life… …head […]Read More »